mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I'm not much of a talker, and your Holragi accent isn't thick.
 What do you _really_ need me for?"

-He sighed and looked at the lantern light against the dusty ground.

-"Liffa, you don't miss a thing do you.
-That's one of the reasons I think you'd be a good candidate for the job.
-They also need to be willing to take the risk."
+He chuckled and looked at the lantern light against the dusty ground.
+"Liffa, you don't miss a thing do you?
+You're right, I need you for more than just your arrogant mouth.
+I need someone who's willing to take a risk."

-"Risk?
-What risk?"
+My eyes narrowed in suspicion.
+"What sort of risk?"

 Our eyes met and he looked at me intently.
 "We need you up there, Liffa."